ld-chem/MD-script/README.md

 catch_bond.py -> catch the bond number of each frame (*.xml)

 catch_init.py -> catch the initial beads and change the type of them

+dodelete.py && hoomd -> delete the init and cris, rewrite the xml